 Guest post by Mary Campbell Gallagher.

-I asked my bar-prep students for their suggestions for reducing stress and maximizing study results in the last two weeks before the bar exam.
+I asked my bar prep students for their suggestions for reducing stress and maximizing study results in the last week before the bar exam.
 Here are their eleven best suggestions:

 - Get up early and do your most challenging studying first.
 Plan to study for different parts of the bar exam every day, and to cover different subjects.
 For example, you might do MBE questions first thing in the morning, essays in the evening.
 Do not try to devote whole days to single subjects.
 Take a five-minute break every hour.
 Work steadily.
 Make sure your plan is realistic.
 Trying to cover unrealistic amounts of material just causes stress and reduces how much you can learn.
 Stick to your plan.

 - Use stress-reduction techniques.
 When you plan your daily study schedule, make sure you include not just study time but also exercise time.
 Get exercise every day.
 That means vigorous exercise like running or climbing the stairs, not just walking.
 Pray.
 Do yoga.
 Use meditation or hypnosis tapes.
 Get a full-body massage the last week before the exam.